 Good Core Material of Construction

-Good Pickleball paddles tend to be higher-priced.
-This is why you need to get one with a strong core material that will last you a long, long time.
+The prices of good Pickleball paddles are usually higher.
+This is why you need to get one with a strong core material which will last a long, long time.

 Well Designed Facing Material

 Facing material in a Pickleball paddle is the material the swinging face is made of.
 This material helps determine the spin and trajectory of the ball in a game.

 If you’re new to Pickleball, a wide-body paddle which can help you catch all your shots is ideal.
 The Sweet Spot of the Pickleball paddle is the best hitting area.
 Experienced players prefer narrow-body paddles with lower hitting area because this saves on weight and focuses on spin.

 Pickleball Paddle Cost